grabcode/react-native-web-starter/README.md

 React Native for Web runs in the browser, hence get out of the box full dev tools supports.

-In the future, RN4Web Starter may come with some flavour such as Redux and its amazing [tool suite](https://github.com/gaearon/redux-devtools), and [React Storybook](https://github.com/kadirahq/react-storybook).
+In the future, RN4Web Starter may come with some flavour such as Redux and its amazing [tool suite](https://github.com/gaearon/redux-devtools).

 ## About React Native for Web